srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_17-how-to-manage-your-azure-iot-hub.md

 1. On your Azure dashboard, click **AZ-220-HUB-{YOUR-ID}**.

-    You dashboard should have a link to your IoT Hub on the on the AZ-220-RG resource group tile.
+    Your dashboard should have a link to your IoT Hub on the on the AZ-220-RG resource group tile.

 1. On the left side navigation menu, under **Monitoring**, click **Diagnostic settings**.